GoogleCloudPlatform/docker-ci-helper/README.md

 | `TRAMPOLINE_CI`                     | Indicates which CI system we're in.                          |
 | `TRAMPOLINE_VERSION`                | Indicates the version of the script.                         |

-The following environment variables are passed down into the container in Kokoro build.
+The following environment variables are passed down into the container in Kokoro builds:

 * `KOKORO_BUILD_NUMBER`
 * `KOKORO_BUILD_ID`